murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 - **RBG**: A Ridiculously Big Gun.
 Once per scene you can blow a hole in an obstacle.
 This Gun unfortunately is too Ridiculously Big to be wielded effectively in a combat situation.
 - **Helm of Yeeting**: Single-use item that forcibly disconnects one user from the Metaverse.
 - **Steampunk Goggles**: In addition to making you look tragic, these goggles also allow you to detect the presence of any other Avatars through walls, provided the wall is no more than 1 foot thick.
-- **Polymorpher**: Once per game session, you can gain the ability to turn into a harmless sheep for once scene.
+- **Polymorpher**: Once per game session, you can gain the ability to turn into a harmless sheep for one scene.